isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * flag function-style casts

-### <a name="Rt-customization"></a>T.69: Inside a template, don't make an unqualified nonmember function call unless you intend it to be a customization point
+### <a name="Rt-customization"></a>T.69: Inside a template, don't make an unqualified non-member function call unless you intend it to be a customization point

 ##### Reason